cbib/MIX/README.md

 You can get the latest version of the development [via this github link.](https://github.com/massyah/MIX/archive/master.zip)

 ## Installing Mix :
-To install the software, the user must download the file [Master.zip](https://github.com/massyah/MIX/archive/master.zip) (see previous section) and extract it
+To install the software, the user must download the file [Mix-master.zip](https://github.com/massyah/MIX/archive/master.zip) (see previous section) and extract it

-    tar -xzf Master.zip
+    tar -xzf Mix-master.zip

 # Usage